 Pledged Problems: Pledged homework problems will be handed out periodically (approximately weekly) in class.
 These problems are intended to give you some experience in working, completely on your own, problems that you may not have seen before and are typical of those that will appear on exams.
 In working on the pledged problems, you may consult your own notes and your own textbook, but you can get no other help.
 There will be a generous time limit (2 hours), at one sitting, for preparing your solution.
 Your solution to the pledged problems should be placed, before the deadline (usually Monday at 5 PM), in the boxes marked Phys 101/102 in the Physics Lounge.
 Pledged homework submitted after the deadline will not be accepted.
-The solution to pledged problems will be posted on the PHYS101 website after they are due.
+The solution to pledged problems will be posted on the PHYS102 website after they are due.
 Graded pledged problems will be returned in the boxes across from the bulletin board.
 Students will note the date and time of beginning and completion of the problems on the cover sheet; instructions will appear on the pledged problems handouts.

-Suggested Problems: Approximately weekly, on the PHYS101 Owl-Space page, we will list a number of suggested problems taken from the end of the chapters in the text.
+Suggested Problems: Approximately weekly, on the PHYS102 Owl-Space page, we will list a number of suggested problems taken from the end of the chapters in the text.
 These will provide experience in problem solving and in using the concepts discussed in the course and will prepare you for the pledged problems.
 You are encouraged to discuss these suggested problems with fellow students, tutors, and instructors.
 You are not required to turn these problems in for credit.
 If you choose to do so the final solution you turn in should be your own work and not copied directly from another student; however, a pledge is not required.
 A randomly chosen subset of these problems will be graded, and this grade can be applied as redemption credit towards your grade from the tests as specified below.
 Your solutions to these problems should be placed, before the specified deadline (usually Friday at 5 PM), in the boxes marked Phys 101/102 in the Physics Lounge.
-The solutions to these problems will be available on the PHYS101 website after this deadline.
+The solutions to these problems will be available on the PHYS102 website after this deadline.
 Late submissions will not be accepted.

-Quizzes: Short (30 minute time limit) quizzes will be administered online via Owl-Space approximately weekly.
+Quizzes: Short (intended to take about 30 minutes) quizzes will be administered online via Owl-Space approximately weekly.
 An announcement will be made in class and on Owl-Space when a new quiz is available.
 You will have at least 48 hours within which you can take the quiz.
-You can attempt each quiz once You may use a non-programmed hand calculator, the textbook, and your notes during the quiz.
-You cannot consult anyone for help.
+You can attempt each quiz once.
+You may use a non-programmed hand calculator, the textbook, and your notes during the quiz.
+You cannot consult anyone for help, but may ask an instructor for clarification or to notify us of an error.

-Tests and Final Examination: 90-minute tests will be given at 7:45 AM on Tuesday, September $29^{th}$ and Thursday, November $12^{th}$ .
+Tests and Final Examination: 90-minute tests will be given at 7:45 AM on Thurssday, February $18^{th}$ and Tuesday, March $31^{th}$ .
 There will also be a three-hour COMPREHENSIVE FINAL EXAMINATION that will be scheduled by the registrar.
 Non-programmed hand calculators may be used on tests and the final examination but no books or notes will be allowed.
-Solutions to tests and the final examination will be posted on the PHYS101 Owl-Space page.
+Solutions to tests and the final examination will be posted on the PHYS102 Owl-Space page.
 Historically, the median class score on tests have ranged from about 50% to 70%.
-Typically, there is review session a few days before the exam.
+Typically, there is review session hosted by an instructor or the tutorial leaders a few days before the exam.